 COMM 486Q - Advanced Topics in Corporate Finance

-Corporate finance refers to the process by which corporations raise money from the capital markets, allocate those resources to the real assets employed by the corporation, and manage the flow of funds from the corporation back to investors.
-Topics in the course will be influenced by the interests of the students and the instructor, and aligned to current practices and changes in the field of corporate finance.
+Corporate Finance refers to the process by which corporations raise money from the capital markets, allocate those resources to the real assets employed by the corporation and manage the flow of funds from the corporation back to the investors.
+The topics in this course will vary according to the interests of the students, the instructors and with developments in the field of corporate finance.

-The main goal of the course is to study topics and research findings that have not been covered elsewhere in the Finance curriculum.
-This will be done through review and discussion of case studies, journal articles, and real-world examples.
-Specific learning objectives will include:
+The main goal of the course is to study topics and research findings that have not been covered elsewhere in the finance curriculum.
+This will be done through lectures, discussions of newspaper and journal articles, case studies and real-world examples.
+We expect this course to prepare students to:

 Prerequisite: COMM 370.